Also Known As

 DMSO (reduced form of MSM)

 Methylsulfonylmethane (Dimethylsulfone or, more commonly, MSM) is a small sulfur containing molecule related to DSMO which is used for its antioxidative and antiinflammatory properties.
 It holds potential for joint health (not significantly different than Glucosamine sulfate).

 This page features 81 unique references to scientific papers.

 Supplementation of MSM tends to be taken at up to 3,000mg daily, which seems to be effective for reducing symptoms of osteoarthritis and conferring some antioxidant protection to the body.
 It is unsure if higher supplemental doses are better than 3,000mg, so sticking to that dose may be prudent.

 Methylsulfonylmethane might just simply be a way to negate a sulfur deficiency, and secondary to the improvements in collagen synthesis and oxidant defense (glutathione enzymes) it exerts benefits.

 If this is the case, then a protein rich diet (via cysteine and methionine intake), N-acetylcysteine (NAC) supplementation, and anything bound to sulfate would also hold benefit; that being said, the last one is likely in a subactive dose.

 Sulfur deficiencies may also underlie why Glucosamine sulfate but not hydrochloride works, despite no pharmacokinetic differences in sulfate.

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Methylsulfonylmethane has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects methylsulfonylmethane has on your body, and how strong these effects are.

 |Grade||Level of Evidence|